Luca Conference: Caesar in Luca

 According to Plutarch, a large number of political visitors came to Caesar over the winter, including some 200 senators and 120 lictors.
 Plutarch directly connects the meeting to the Gallic Wars.
 He holds that Caesar was using the winter to maintain high office, and spent lavishly to secure votes and favors in Rome.
-He mentions that Pompey and Crassus came, but give no reason for their visit.
+He mentions that Pompey and Crassus came, but gives no reason for their visit.
 Plutarch complicates matters by writing three different versions of the account: one each in his biographies of Pompey, Crassus, and Caesar.
 His account in Crassus is the most detailed.
 In it, he claims that Pompey and Crassus returned to Rome and let rumors spread that some agreement was reached, but were mute on the specifics.
 They were purposefully evasive about a desire to run for consul and seemed to deny wanting the consulship in direct questioning by the Senate.
 Given this, a number of other candidates decided to run, among them Ahenobarbus.
 Pompey and Crassus then dropped any pretense and openly ran.
 The effect of the richest man in Rome, and one of its greatest generals, both running for consul scared off all other candidates but Ahenobarbus.
 The apparent trickery of Pompey and Crassus led to general outrage at their conduct.
 In response, Cato the Younger pushed hard for Ahenobarbus' candidacy.
 Pompey and Crassus turned to violence to secure the consulship.
 In Crassus, Pompey explains there was almost six months between the conference and the events that followed, but neglects the timeline in his other works, as well as a clear sequence of events.

 Suetonius's account provides scant detail, aside from that an agreement was reached.
 Appian also holds that an agreement was reached (in private) as well as that Pompey and Crassus's forces nearly killed Ahenobarbus on a very violent election day.

 Dio's account focuses on Pompey, whom he paints as afraid to play second fiddle to Caesar, especially as Caesar gained increasing glory in Gaul.
 Pompey thus sought to ally himself ever tighter with Crassus.
 Pompey and Crassus campaigned outside of election season, which was against the law, but got around this with the help of the tribune of the plebs.
 Dio also notes that Publius Crassus, son of Marcus, brought troops to help ensure Pompey and his father's election.
 This is important because Publius was at the time under the command of Caesar.
 It seems unlikely that he would have been able to go without Caesar's express wishes, making the consulship of Pompey and Crassus firmly endorsed by Caesar.
 Whether this detail was hammered out at Luca is not mentioned by Dio, though Plutarch seems to think that it was one of the terms.